 Historically we at Mobilize have focused on tools to transform app source code from one desktop platform to another, newer, desktop platform--the best known of these is VBUC which moves VB6 to .NET.

 More recently we developed and released WebMAP to move desktop (C#/Winforms/.NET) apps to a modern web architecture.
-Because this is such a major paradigm shift (desktop to web) it leaves some desktop developers scratching their heads a little when they look a the migrated code and wonder "where's my class/form/event handler/etc?"
+Because this is such a major paradigm shift (desktop to web) it leaves some desktop developers scratching their heads a little when they look at the migrated code and wonder "where's my class/form/event handler/etc.?"

 First of all there are a lot of differences between a Windows app and a web app, not the least of which is the physical separation between client and server.
 I wrote about some of these issues here; if you're unfamiliar with web development this is a good place to start.

 In this series I want to explore the architecture that WebMAP creates following a migration.
 Since we are using a hybrid pattern pieces of it may be familiar to you but overall some explanation is called for.